 Preventive Measures in Place A lockdown declared on 2nd April 2020.
 National Task Force on COVID-19 was established at high and lower levels and has issued regulations and implementing Guidelines.
 All entry visas to Eritrea suspended.
 All citizens, except those engaged in indispensable developmental and security tasks directed to stay at home.
 Only a maximum of two members of a household are allowed to go out from their homes to buy essential food items during the day.
 This conditional permission also holds for emergency medical treatment.
 All trading activities and transactions banned.
 Similarly, weekly markets that occur in various parts of the country also to remain closed.
 All government institutions ceased from performing routine services and functions to focus on indispensable developmental and security tasks and most public sector employees to stay at home.
-People that have been confined to their homes are not allowed to use their private cars during the period of lockdown, except the citizens employed in institutions that have been allowed to continue their functions All public and private education institutions that will continue their operations will have to strictly observe social distancing and all personnel of the public and private bodies that will continue their operations will be issued with permits by their respective institutions.
+People that have been confined to their homes are not allowed to use their private cars during the period of lockdown, except the citizens employed in institutions that have been allowed to continue their operations will have to strictly observe social distancing and all personnel of the public and private bodies that will continue their operations will continue their operations will be issued with permits by their respective institutions.
+From 17th May 2020 random and extensive COVID-19 testing to be carried out.
+Residents of Asmara, frontline health workers, and residents of border areas to be targeted.
 Food production, supply and processing enterprises as well as grocery stores, pharmacies and banks will continue to provide services.
 These institutions will close at 8:00 p.m. every evening.
 Trade Facilitation / Business Support Major productive and service sectors (manufacturing, food processing, construction, and transport) allowed to continue operations.
 Citizens in the rural areas engaged in farming and animal husbandry allowed to continue their occupational activities.

-Coordinating Ministry (National Contact Points) Ministry of Trade and Industry P. O. Box 1844 ASMARA State of Eritrea Tel: + 291 1117103, Fax: +291 1120586; +291 1124175 Email : ericomesa2@gmail.com; abdulrah78@gmail.com; zeferfd@gmail.com The Eritrean Ambassador to Kenya and Permanent Representative to COMESA New Waumuni House 2nd Floor P O Box 38651 Westlands NAIROBI Kenya Tel:+254-2-443164 , Fax: +254-2-443165, E-mail: beyeneruesom@gmail.com
+Coordinating Ministry (National Contact Points) Ministry of Trade and Industry P.O.
+Box 1844 ASMARA State of Eritrea Tel: + 291 1117103, Fax: +291 1120586; +291 1124175 Email : ericomesa2@gmail.com; abdulrah78@gmail.com; zeferfd@gmail.com

+The Eritrean Ambassador to Kenya and Permanent Representative to COMESA New Waumuni House 2nd Floor P O Box 38651 Westlands NAIROBI Kenya Tel:+254-2-443164, Fax: +254-2-443165, E-mail: beyeneruesom@gmail.com